Official Title: Management Analyst III

 - Ensures sufficient funds are available in MMARS.
 Prepares and reviews contract and payment documents for accuracy and approval by fiscal and compliance unit budget/accounting manager or director.

-- Prepares vendor set-up packages for all new vendors receiving Massachusetts Downtown Initiative (MDI), Community Development Block Grant (CDBG) Coronavirus Aid, Relief, Economic Security Act (CARES) III, Housing Choice and other grants as needed.
+- Prepares vendor set-up and modification packages for all new vendors receiving federal, state, or capital funds.
 Prepares bank account documents for approved vendors.

 - Receives and provides cross training and gains knowledge of other division programs to provide coverage due to funding increases/decreases with the division's programs, staff vacancies or leave.